No wrongdoing during my tenure as SSC chairman: WB varsity V-C under CBI scanner | Law-Order

 ''There was no wrongdoing during my tenure as chairman of the SSC.
 I can vouch for that.
 I am open to any probe or interrogation.

-“As a citizen of this country, I have full faith in the central investigating agencies and ready to extend all cooperation,'' he said.
+“As a citizen of this country, I have full faith in the central investigating agencies and ready to extend all cooperation,'' Bhattacharyya said.

 The report submitted to the high court by the Justice (retd) R K Bag-headed committee said that a five-member panel formed in 2019 by the Education Department, when now-suspended Trinamool Congress leader Partha Chatterjee held the portfolio, for monitoring recruitment of teaching and non-teaching staff, did not have any legal validity.